 The effect on children and families, including pregnant women, is staggering.
-This report from The Center for Disease Control (CDC) shows that the number of pregnant women addicted to opioid drugs has quadrupled between 1999 and 2014, resulting in a long list of devastating consequences.
+One Center for Disease Control (CDC) report shows that the number of pregnant women addicted to opioid drugs has quadrupled between 1999 and 2014, resulting in a long list of devastating consequences.

 The good news is that treatment can significantly reduce the risk opioid use disorders pose to mother and child.
 With high-quality treatment and compassionate care, many new mothers are able to deliver healthy babies.
 And they can stay clean after giving birth.

 Exactly What are Opioid Drugs?

 Prescription opioid drugs include strong painkillers that a doctor prescribes for chronic pain, or for pain after an injury or surgery.
 Commonly prescribed opioids include hydrocodone (Vicodin), oxycodone (OxyContin), tramadol, morphine or codeine.

 Prescription painkillers are generally safe when used as prescribed.
 However, serious problems arise when people use their drugs in ways other than prescribed, or when they use the drugs to get high.
 People often purchased prescription painkillers illegally or steal them from friends or family members.

 Heroin is an illegal opioid drug.
 It’s highly addictive and presents a significant risk of fatal overdose.
 Heroin is particularly dangerous when combined with alcohol or other drugs.